The University at Buffalo offers students an excellent education at a cost that is more affordable than most other major

 A visiting student is matriculated in a degree program at another campus of State University, is charged tuition according to his or her classification (undergraduate, graduate, for example) at his or her home campus.
 Admission as a matriculated student supersedes admission as a non-matriculated student.

 The University at Buffalo offers students an excellent education at a cost that is more affordable than most other major research universities.
-UB strives to remain as one of the nation’s best values in higher education and will continue to be a major public university and the premier public institution in the Northeast with continued student support.
+UB strives to remain one of the nation’s best values in higher education and will continue to be a major public university and the premier public institution in the Northeast with continued student support.

-UB supports extended library hours, a university wide writing center, digital access to textbooks, enhanced classrooms and labs, and the continuation of the Finish in Four program — a program that provides a proactive plan to ensure graduation in four years, thereby reducing costs to students and their families.
-An extension of the predictable tuition program would enable UB to build on the momentum of the first five years of NYSUNY2020 by continuing to invest in students’ education through hiring more faculty, continued investment in need-based financial aid for students, providing a schedule of predictable tuition increases, and investing in experiential learning programs within UB’s new Gen Ed curriculum.
+UB supports extended library hours, support programs to increase student retention, a university-wide writing center, digital access to textbooks, enhanced and renovated classrooms and labs, recruiting and retaining the best faculty, and the continuation of the Finish in Four program — a program that provides a proactive plan to ensure graduation in four years, thereby reducing costs to students and their families.
+Tuition increases allow for academic investments that enable UB to build on the momentum of the first five years of NYSUNY2020 by continuing to invest in students’ education through hiring more faculty, continued investment in need-based financial aid for students, and investing in experiential learning programs within the General Education requirements, known as the UB Curriculum.

-Providing access to higher education is an important mission for SUNY.
-Part of the revenue from tuition increases is used to provide financial aid for lower-income families through the New York State Tuition Assistance Program.
-In addition, the university supports a generous merit and need-based aid program which provides significant scholarship funds to first-year students.
+In addition, the university supports a generous merit and need-based aid program that provides significant scholarship funds to first-year students.

 UB strives to remain one of the nation’s best values in higher education and will continue to be a major public university and the premier public institution in the Northeast with continued student support.